dustinpfister/blog_posts/_posts/threejs-vector3-normalize.md

 That will be it for now when it comes to the normalize method in the Vector3 class, but I am sure that I will come around to expand on this post at some point in the future when I have more to write about on this subject.
 There are many other methods in the Vector3 class that can be used with a normalized vector that I might get around to writing about sooner or later, but I need to get to working out some demos, and doing some more research first.

+Never the less I think I did an okay job covering the basics of what a normalized vector is, now it is just a question of applying this to make some useful or interesting projects.
+Or improve some ones that I have made all ready, and I can think of a few that I would like to fix up now that I have a better understanding of this sort of thing.